sablonier/flexcards/README.md

 ### Manual install
 In case you will give an older Bolt CMS install a try (or restrictions on your server doesn't allow back-end installation) you can download flexcards from github here and install it via (s)ftp on your server.
 Just unzip the folder into your `themes` folder and set flexcards as theme in `config.yml`.

+### Setup
+There is a `theme.yml` for ongoing development in the theme folder but this is just a clone from the base template shipped with Bolt CMS.
+There are no global settings for flexcards design, you will need to modify `flexcard.css` to get your own styles.

 ## Bolt/Bootstrap 4/jQuery/.twig resources for your own development
 All the scripts and css are included in the theme and have no other dependencies.
 Here some links to get more information about using this resources for your own work: